mojaloop/documentation/mojaloop-technical-overview/sdk-scheme-adapter/usage/scheme-adapter-and-local-k8s/README.md

 Then make sure the oracles & endpoints are configured correctly and that the "Golden Path Collection" can be run successfully.

 ### DFSP Mock Backend service & SDK Scheme adapter
-There SDK scheme adapter version should be greater than 8.6.0 The next step starts the scheme adapter from docker-compose file automatically.
+The SDK scheme adapter version should be greater than 8.6.0 The next step starts the scheme adapter from docker-compose file automatically.

 Please download the following repository